– Africa 5,199m / 17,057ft.

 Day 2: NAIROBI TO CHOGORIA BANDAS (2530m).
-After an early breakfast, you will be driven from our Nairobi hotel to the trailhead to begin the trek.
-The first day’s trek takes you up through the forest for about four hours where you camp in a pocket of forest beyond the Kenya Wildlife Service entrance at Chogoria Banda’s.
-If it is a clear afternoon you can generally get a good sense of the landscape from this point; where the Afro-alpine forest ends and the moorland begins.
+After an early breakfast, you will meet your driver and guide who will take you to the Chogoria Bandas.
+The first day’s walk takes you up through the forest for about two hours where you check into the park at the Kenya Wildlife Service entrance and then walk another hour to the camp site.
+If it is a clear afternoon, you can generally get a good sense of the landscape from this point, where the Afro-alpine Forest ends and the moorland begins.
 The afternoon is a good opportunity to walk around the area and acclimatize.
-Trekking time: 5 hours
+Trekking time: 3 hours

-Day 5: LAKE MICHAELSON TO AUSTRIAN HUT (4670m) VIA POINT LENANA (4985m/16,355ft).
-An early departure at 05:30 AM for a sunrise summit is the best way to experience this climb, and enjoy the expansive views of the mountainside, valleys, and country beyond – even the summit of Kilimanjaro – whilst sipping a nice warm drink.
-The descent takes you down to the Austrian hut where the preparations for the next day’s summit attempt will begin.
-This will involve reviewing equipment, packing systems, and crampon fitting.
-With some spare time during the day, the opportunity can be taken to tour the Lewis Glacier, testing out the crampons and some rope work skill ready for the early start the next morning.
-Trekking time: 6 hours
+Day 6: SIMBA TARN TO KAMI HUT (4790m) VIA POINT LENANA (4985m/16,355ft).
+An early departure at 5.30am for a sunrise summit is the best way to experience this climb, and enjoy the expansive views of the mountainside, valleys, and country beyond – even the summit of Kilimanjaro – whilst sipping a nice warm drink.
+The descent takes you down to Austrian Hut where the preparations will begin.
+This will involve looking at equipment and packing systems.
+With some spare time during the day, the opportunity can be taken to tour the Lewis Glacier and some rope work skill ready for the early start the next morning.
+Trekking time: 4 hours

-Day 7: MACKINDER’S CAMP TO MET STATION (3050m).
-The descent from Mackinder’s camp to the Met station takes between 3 – 5 hours.
-A well-deserved large brunch is prepared prior to this trek out, although the trekking is easy and downhill, it is tiring after the long day before.
+Day 8: MACKINDER’S CAMP TO MET STATION (3050m).
+The descent from Mackinder’s camp to the Met station takes between 5 – 6 hours or shorter depending on your speed and size of the group.
+Although the trek is easy and downhill, it may be tiring due the previous day’s climb and trek.
+A well-deserved brunch is prepared prior to the trek out.
 On the descent, there is the famous vertical bog which is crossed before reaching the forest and ultimately the Met station where our team will be waiting to collect you and transfer you to your overnight accommodation.
-Trekking time: 9 hours
+Trekking time: 6 hours